klaasmeinke/slack-rag-chatbot/README.md

 ### 5. Run the App

-To run the app you can run `pipenv run main` or `python -m src` from the project root.
+Run the command `python -m src` from the project root.

 ### Changing the Config
 To change the configuration of the chatbot, change the attributes of the Config class in `src/config.py`.